 Social Security Know How Program

 Social Security can be complicated.
 Don’t worry, we can help.
 Let’s start with the fundamentals.
 You know Social Security provides income you can’t outlive.
 But is it enough income?
 It may replace only 52% of income for lower paid workers … and only 25% for higher paid workers.
 Read on to enhance your Social Security know how.

 Know How Social Security Pays

-Social Security pays out approximately $1.9 billion in benefits each day.* Most of the payout comprises retirement and survivor benefits which possess unique characteristics:
+Social Security pays out over $2.7 billion in benefits each day.* Most of the payout comprises retirement and survivor benefits which possess unique characteristics:

 - You can’t outlive them